carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

   replaced by the operand/result's type.
 E.g., for `F32` in `F32:$operand`, its
   `$_self` will be expanded as `getOperand(...).getType()`.

-TODO(b/130663252): Reconsider the leading symbol for special placeholders.
+TODO: Reconsider the leading symbol for special placeholders.
 Eventually we want to allow referencing operand/result $-names; such $-names can start with underscore.

 For example, to write an attribute `attr` is an `IntegerAttr`, in C++ you can just call `attr.isa<IntegerAttr>()`.
 The code can be wrapped in a `CPred` as